The right way to wear a face covering

 Video

-For the first time, people are being asked to sometimes wear face coverings...
-So, how does that work?
+For the first time, the English government is advising people to wear face coverings in some enclosed spaces..

 -